What are the New Georgia LPC Requirements for Licensing?

 (IX) Psychopathology, which includes theories, research, descriptive characteristics, categories, dynamics, and etiology of mental, behavioral, cognitive and personality disorders with a focus on utilization of the diagnostic and statistical manual of mental disorders (DSM) and/or International Classification of Diseases (ICD).

 (Regarding content area (IX) , if the word "psychopathology" or "diagnose" is not in the course title, obtain a copy of the course description directly from the university bulletin.
 The board may accept a syllabus, but the school's bulletin is official documentation used for accreditation so it is primary source information.
 Then, confirm DSM and/or Diagnose is included the the course description.
-Refer to board rules for alternate means of meeting the diagnose course requirements.)
+Contact the board directly for alternate means of meeting the diagnose course requirements.)

 Post Masters Hours and Years Requirements

 Directed Experience ("Direction")

 Directed Experience is your work/job that you submit to the board with your APC application.
 Georgia's Composite board is becoming increasingly stringent with work settings.
-Too many counselors were working in work settings that are private practice but provide little or no employer/employee oversight.
-For example, guidance and school counseling is being scrutinized due to a 9 month work year.
+Too many lpcs were working in work settings that are private practice that provide little or no employer/employee oversight.
+For example, the board is scrutinizing guidance and school counseling.

-It is best to seek W-2 employment.
-If you decide to seek something less structured or a 1099 compensation it may be acceptable to the board.
+It is best to seek W-2 or structured 1099 employment.
+If you decide to seek something less structured it may be acceptable to the board.
 Just be sure there is a formal relationship which provides for hiring and termination and structured oversight.
-This is essential for meeting GA LPC requirements.
+This is essential for meeting Georgia LPC requirements.

 Clinical Supervision ("Supervision")

 Confirm your LPC supervisor is credentialed as either a CPCS or ACS supervisor.
-The CPCS is issued and maintained by the Licensed Professional Counselors Association of Georgia (LPCA) and the ACS by the National Board for Certified Counselors.
+The CPCS is issued and maintained by the Licensed Professional Counselors Association of Georgia (LPCA) and the Approved Clinical Supervisor ACS by the National Board for Certified Counselors (NBCC).

 Direction and Supervision Must be Simultaneous

 You must be under supervision and direction simultaneously.
 Practice without supervision is not allowed.
 It is interpreted by the board as both ineligible and in some cases, unlicensed practice.
-These gaps will not count towards your license.
+Gaps in simultaneous supervision and direction will not be accepted.
 The years and hours depends upon the level of your graduate degree.
 Please review the rules for details.

 Georgia application for APC and LPC